 James Nathanielsz has served as a director since inception.
-Mr. Nathanielsz has served as a director and Chief Executive Officer of our Australian company since October 2007.
+Mr. Nathanielsz has served as a director and chief executive officer of our Australian company since October 2007.
 From July 2006 until October 2007, Mr. Nathanielsz served as the New Products Manager of Biota Holdings Limited, an anti-infective drug development company in Australia.
-Mr. Nathanielsz was selected as a director because he is the Co-Founder of our Australian company and for his experience in R&D and manufacturing and distribution.
-Mr. Nathanielsz graduated with a Bachelor of Applied Science, majoring in Biochemistry/Applied Chemistry, and a Master of Entrepreneurship & Innovation from Swinburne University of Technology in Melbourne, Australia.
+Mr. Nathanielsz was selected as a director because he is the Co-Founder of our Australian company and for his experience in research and development and manufacturing and distribution.
+Mr. Nathanielsz graduated with a Bachelor of Applied Science, majoring in Biochemistry/Applied Chemistry and with a Master of Entrepreneurship & Innovation from Swinburne University of Technology in Melbourne, Australia.

 Dr. Julian Kenyon has served as a director since inception.
-Dr. Kenyon founded our Australian company and was appointed as a director of our Australian company on February 12, 2008.
+Dr. Kenyon co-founded our Australian company and was appointed as a director of our Australian company on February 12, 2008.
 Since 2000, Dr. Kenyon has served as an integrated medical physician and Medical Director of the Dove Clinic for Integrated Medicine in Winchester and London.
-Dr. Kenyon is the Founder-Chairman of the British Medical Acupuncture Society and Co-Founder of the Centre for the Study of Complementary Medicine in Southampton and London.
+Dr. Kenyon has been the Founder-Chairman of the British Medical Acupuncture Society since1980 and is the Co-Founder of the Centre for the Study of Complementary Medicine in Southampton and London.
 Dr. Kenyon was selected as a director because he is the Co-Founder of the Australian subsidiary and the business is based on his initial work at the Dove Clinic.
-Dr. Kenyon graduated from the University of Liverpool with a Bachelor of Medicine and Surgery and a research degree, Doctor of Medicine.
-Since 1972, he was appointed a Primary Fellow of the Royal College of Surgeons in Edinburgh.
+Dr. Kenyon graduated from the University of Liverpool with a Bachelor of Medicine and Surgery and with a research degree, Doctor of Medicine.
+Since 1972, he was appointed a Primary Fellow of the Royal College of Surgeons, Edinburgh.